-The whole purpose is to try to mess with your otherwise sane and reasonable head with “call me— may be” signals.
-Here is the thing: If it feels like a game, it is.
+The whole purpose is to try to mess with your otherwise sane and reasonable head.

 2. Your ex calls then hangs up.
-And when you call, they say it was a drunk call or that their butt dialled your number.
+And when you call back, they say it was a drunk call or that their butt dialled your number.

 3. Your ex texts or calls asking you to do them a favour; something anyone else could have easily done.